-If the soil is compacted you may notice bare patches in areas of heavy traffic, more weeds than usual, moss, and the lawn may get soggy underfoot after heavy rainfall.
+If your soil is compacted you may notice bare patches in areas of heavy traffic.
+There may be more weeds than usual.
+Moss is common in compacted lawns and the lawn may get soggy underfoot after heavy rainfall.

-Incorporating aeration into your annual lawn care calendar will help to cultivate a vibrant green carpet that looks good all year round.
+Incorporating aeration into your annual lawn care calendar will help to relieve soil compaction.
+The result?
+A vibrant green carpet that looks good all year round.

 Aeration is available as part of both our Standard and Premier Programmes.

 Has your lawn suddenly developed ugly discoloured patches?
 It’s possible that your grass has been affected by one of the common lawn diseases that lawns in the UK encounter from time to time.

 Red thread is a common fungal patch disease.
 It’s most likely to be found on lawns in spring, early summer, and autumn.
 Redthread tends to attack when the weather has been mild and humid or during very wet summers.